 - any other matters prescribed by the regulations

-The Advisory Committee is required to provide its expert opinion to WorkSafe within 10 days from receiving the application and 60 days where an application for special consideration is made.
+The Advisory Committee will provide its expert opinion to the Agent within 10 days of receiving the request.

 Need more help?

 We understand this may be a difficult or distressing time and we don't want to make things harder for you.
-If you have any questions about this process, please contact our Advisory Service on 1800 136 089 or your Agent.
+If you have any questions about this process, please contact our Advisory Service or your Agent.

 WorkSafe's advisory service is available between 7:30am and 6:30pm Monday to Friday.
 If you need more support, you can also contact WorkSafe using the Translating and Interpreting Service (TIS National) or the National Relay Service.